rikitoro/cdecv_with_monitor/README.md

+# CDEC v
+Yet another CEDC, CDEC voyager!

-# CDEC v (variant or voyager)
+# What is CDEC v ?
+CDEC v is a very simple 8-bit CPU architecture, micro-architecture, and its implementation on the FPGA board DE0-CV.

-- Yet Another CDEC (Computer Design Education Computer originally developed by Dr. S. Kimura and Dr. A. Kanomata)
+CDEC v is a variant version of CDEC, Comuter Design Education Comuter, which is originally developed by
+Prof. S. Kimura (Gunma College, National Institute of Technology) and Prof. A. Kanomata (Sendai College, National Institute of Technoloy).

+CDEC v has following features.

 - 8-bit architecture CPU
 - Very simple but good capable instruction set architecture
-- Also very simple micro-architecture
+- Also very simple micro-architecture (only one data bus in the datapath unit)
+- You can trace all data transter steps in the datapath unit
+- You can implement your new original instructions, by hacking the controller unit (It's not so difficult!)
-- Good educational materials for entry level computer architecture
+- Suitable for entry level education of comupter architecture

 # Instruction Set Architecture of CDEC v
-CDEC v is defined to be a 8-bit CPU architecture consisting of following register set, memory, and instructions.
+CDEC v is defined to be a 8-bit CPU architecture consisting of following register set, memory, and standard instructions.

 ## register set